jbms/sphinx-immaterial/docs/customization.rst

           themes are available, so you can change it to your liking.
        #.
 If changing the dark theme used by Giscus, then also change the dark theme name here as
           this takes affect when toggling between light and dark color :themeconf:`scheme`\ s.
+       #.
+If changing the dark theme used by Giscus, then also change the dark theme name here as
+          this takes affect when toggling between light and dark color :themeconf:`scheme`\ s.
 3. Enable comments for a certain page by adding the :themeconf:`show-comments` metadata to the document's source.

 Version Banner